-- 6. Clean the skin in the center of the Ear Clip's retainer ring with a dry swab or, if necessary, a swab wetted with 70% isopropanol (or according to your institution's skin cleaning/ degreasing procedures) to remove any contact liquid residues or dirt and let it dry. - 7.
-Carefully inspect the earlobe. - CAUTION: Do not reattach the sensor to the same earlobe if any skin irritations are noted during site inspection. - 8.
-To reapply the sensor to the same earlobe, continue at step 5 in section 'Sensor Application using an Ear Clip' (p.
-28).
-Make sure to reapply one small drop of contact liquid to the sensor's center before reinserting it into the Ear Clip.
+6. Clean the skin in the center of the Ear Clip's retainer ring with a dry swab or, if necessary, a swab wetted with 70% isopropanol (or according to your institution's skin cleaning/degreasing procedures) to remove any contact liquid residues or dirt and let it dry.

+7. Carefully inspect the earlobe.

+CAUTION: Do not reattach the sensor to the same earlobe if any skin irritations are noted during site inspection.

+8. To reapply the sensor to the same earlobe, continue at step 5 in section 'Sensor Application using an Ear Clip' (p.
+39).
+Make sure to clean the measurement site from any gel residue and to reapply 1-2 drops of Contact Gel to the sensor's center before reinserting it into the Ear Clip.